struktured/riakc_ppx/README.md

 # About

-riakc_ppx is a type safe cache extension to [ocaml-riakc](https://github.com/orbitz/ocaml-riakc).
+riakc_ppx is a type safe cache implementation of [ocaml-riakc](https://github.com/orbitz/ocaml-riakc) using ppx extensions.
 Keys, values, indices, and user meta data are all strongly typed for a particular riak bucket instance.
 It is currently a fork of ocaml-riakc, but could become dependent on it instead in the future.

 # Requirements